The Safest and Most Dangerous Places in Dolores County, CO: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Dolores County is $680 per year, which is $215 more than the national average and $24 less than Colorado's state average.
-Below we compare counties similar to Dolores County:
+The overall cost of crime per resident in Dolores County is $680 per year, which is $215 more than the national average and $24 less than Colorado's state average.
+The comparison below uses counties similar to Dolores County:

 • In Denver County, CO, crime costs $896 per person, which is $216 more than in Dolores County.